+Most of the new elements create a grid layout to display an input element and a button element.
 The input element has an attribute whose name starts with the # character, which is used to define a variable to refer to the element in the template's data bindings.
-The variable is called todoText, and it is used by the binding that has been applied to the button element.